 The Université de Montréal provides students with all the administrative support they require to help fulfill their ambitions of studying abroad:

 - The Maison Internationale is your first source for all questions and information about studying abroad (and available scholarships).
 Check out its website (in French) and arrange a meeting with its advisors.

 - The DIRO's Student Exchange Co-ordinator will be happy to advise you on preparing a proper study program (e.g., choosing a host institution and courses).
 Make an appointment with the co-ordinator well in advance of the deadline in order to submit your application to the Maison Internationale.
 Plan for at least two meetings.

-All applications must be submitted by the end of February (in French) for international exchanges planned for the following year, whether you are considering an exchange for a whole year or for just the fall or winter semesters.
+All applications must be submitted by February 1st (in French) for international exchanges planned for the following year, whether you are considering an exchange for a whole year or for just the fall or winter semesters.

 You can also apply in September to study abroad in the winter semester, but note host destinations may be more limited.
 Contact the Maison Internationale for more details.